 Affiliate New Professionals Award

 College Health Association

 College Health Association

-The University of Akron
+University of Connecticut

 Southern College Health Association